 Finally you will see World Ocean Observatory Director Peter Neill's own reflections on “reciprocity” as a rationale and framework for exchange of value and engagement between the ocean and us, between civil society and the natural world that sustains it.
 This essay was first heard on World Ocean Radio on 2013.

-And why not help us evaluate the results?
-TAKE THIS QUICK SURVEY and/or contact us at [email protected] with your reactions, comments, and suggestions.
-The next issue will come out in late 2014; we welcome ideas for future content and connections.
+Contact us at [email protected] with your reactions, comments, and suggestions.
+The next issue will come out in mid-2015; we welcome ideas for future content and connections.
 Thank you for your interest and commitment to the world ocean.